Skip to content

 Feedpoint impedance47 + j3 Ω45 + j7 Ω

-The ground reflection adds approximately 3 dB of gain at low elevation angles — exactly what tropo-scatter and EME paths need (Moon elevation is typically 5–30° when accessible from mid-latitudes).
-This ground gain is free; you get it just from siting the antenna at the right height.
-The reduced F/B in the real-ground case is because back-lobe ground reflections partially fill in the null — still more than acceptable.
+The ground reflection adds approximately 3 dB of gain at low elevation angles — exactly what troposcatter and EME paths need.
+The Moon is typically between 5–30° elevation when it's accessible from mid-latitudes, so that 12° peak gain angle is right in the sweet spot.
+This ground gain is essentially free; you get it just from siting the antenna at the right height above ground.
+It's the same effect that gives you multiple lobes in a vertical plane when you model any horizontal antenna over real ground.

 For EME operators, this means the effective system gain is 13.4 dBd at 12° elevation, not the free-space 10.1 dBd.
-That 3.3 dB difference changes the link margin calculus significantly.
-Use the RF Link Budget calculator with EIRP based on the real-ground peak gain to compute the full EME path budget.
+That 3.3 dB difference fundamentally changes your link margin calculations.
+Most people forget to account for this when they're planning an EME station and then wonder why their calculations don't match reality.
+Use the RF Link Budget calculator with EIRP based on the real-ground peak gain to compute the full EME path budget — otherwise you're leaving performance on the table.

 Comparing 3-El vs. 5-El at This Height

-Running the 3-element version in the same NEC2 setup (1.0 m boom, same element diameter) gives:
+Running the 3-element version in the same NEC2 setup (1.0 m boom, same 12 mm element diameter) gives us a direct comparison:

 Metric3-Element5-ElementDelta